STAMP-project/dspot/README.md

 * optional properties:
  * filter: string to filter on package or classes.
  * maven.localRepository: path to the local repository of maven (.m2), if you need specific settings.
+ * excludedClasses: dspot will not amplify the excluded test classes.
+ * additionalClasspathElements: add elements to the classpath. (e.g. a jar file)

 ### Licence